Does this scenario ring a bell?

 Here are few easy and cheap ways to do this!

-1. Laundry Marker
+1. Grab a Laundry Marker

 You can pick up a simple laundry marker from supermarkets.
 These are permanent markers that are designed for writing on clothing, and will not run or come off easily in the wash.
 They cost a few dollars.